SamniHasnath/Project_Learning-12-OwnAPI-PRACTICE-APP/README.md

 ## 👨‍💻 Author

-Built by [Samni](mailto:samnihasnath@gmail.com.com) as a learning project for full-stack CRUD + REST API practice.
+Built by [Samni Hasnath](mailto:samnihasnath@gmail.com.com) as a learning project for full-stack CRUD + REST API practice.